Cerealkillerway/fileUploader/README.md

 <b>resultFileContainerClass</b> custom class to use for each reader's result container (default "file-")

 In the result container, each reader's result is inserted as a DIV with 3 nested INPUT elements (title, extension, value (the base64 string)); each of these 3 elements has a name attribute in the form "prefix[index][name]"
-By default the prefix is "fileUploader", and the names are ["title", "extension", "value"].
+By default the prefix is "fileUploader", and the names are ["title", "extension", "value"].<br>
 If needed it is possible to change them:

 <b>resultPrefix</b> custom name-prefix for result elements

 <b>resultInputNames</b> custom array of names for the 3 result elements created for each file (ordered)

 ### Translations